+The title of the article is, Application of Universal Design in the Design of Apartment Kitchens.
 The article includes several drawings of different sized kitchen layouts based on the analysis of user reach range and other capabilities.

-The title of the article is, Application of Universal Design in the Design of Apartment Kitchens.
-There are technical specifications included.
+Technical specifications are included.